people playing billiards

 Term Videos

 How to break the ice and make a start.
+One Aha! moment is all you need.

-• The easiest first move is to play the 8 Ball Pool app, either on the official website or on your phone.
+• The easiest first step is to play the 8 Ball Pool app, either on the official website or on your phone.
 While it isn’t the real thing, it’s a great simulation.
 You play against real people, so you feel a real challenge.
 You can try different shots and tactics.
 Overall, it’s a great way to get familiar with the game and its rules and figure out if you are excited about it.

 • Moreover, studies indicate that mental practice has a positive and significant effect on performance, so playing virtual pool might actually help you develop some real-world skills.